 Four things taxpayers need to know before opening an ABLE account

-ABLE accounts are similar to the popular “529” education savings accounts that families use to save tax-free for their children’s college education.
+ABLE accounts are sometimes called 529A accounts.
+These ABLE accounts are very similar to the popular 529 plans that families use to save money tax-free for their children’s college education.

 How ABLE accounts (529A accounts) work

-More than half of all states are taking steps to allow individuals with disabilities to open ABLE accounts.
-To qualify to open an ABLE account, an individual:
+Almost all states are taking steps to allow individuals with disabilities to open ABLE accounts.
+To qualify, an individual:

 - Must have been younger than 26 at the onset of disability, and

 - Must have a medically determined physical or mental impairment that results in marked and severe functional limitations.

 Here are some essential facts about ABLE accounts:

 - Family, friends, and the individual with disabilities can contribute.